 - Compile, analyze, and report data to explain economic phenomena and forecast market trends, applying mathematical models and statistical techniques.

-Economists with little to no experience tend to make between $52540 and $70870 while the more experienced ones make over $134080 per year.
+Economists with little to no experience tend to make between $58130 and $77270 while the more experienced ones can earn over $141780 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Economist is to move to a higher paying state like IN.
-Right now, the highest paying states for Economists are IN, DC, VA, NY and TX.
+One of the easiest ways to increase your salary as an Economist is to move to a higher paying state like DC.
+Right now, the highest paying states for Economists are DC, NY, VA, OH and CA.

-3 other factors that can increase your salary as An Economist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Economist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Economists what degree they had when they got the job and most of them said they had a PhD followed by Master’s degree.
+We asked other Economists what degree they had when they got the job and most of them said they had a PhD followed by a Master’s Degree.

 Pros and Cons